Rukkhadevata123/nvim-config/README.md

 # My Neovim Configuration

-This repository contains my Neovim configuration, designed for various languages including C++, Python, Go, Rust, TypeScript, Bash, and Java (with LSP support).
-Below are the instructions to set it up.
+This repository contains my Neovim configuration for C++, Python, Go, Rust, TypeScript, Bash, and Java (with LSP support).
+Follow the instructions below to set it up.

 ## Prerequisites

-Make sure you have the following tools installed:
+Ensure you have the following installed:

 - Neovim (version 0.5+)
 - Git